ohmss/workshop-betterreads/README.md

 ### ✅ 11b.
 Setup up Github

-As each attendee has a different URL in gitpod you will have to create your own github OAuth Apps.
-Let's do this together.
+As each attendee has a different URL in gitpod, you will have to create your own github `OAuth Apps - Let's do this together.

 - For github settings we will have to enter a callback URL.
 To know which one enter use the following command